leo-arch/clifm/misc/tools/imgprev/README.md

 [This script](https://github.com/leo-arch/clifm/blob/master/misc/tools/imgprev/clifmimg) converts (if necessary) and generates image previews (as thumbnails) for files.

-For performance reasons, thumbnails are cached (in the directory pointed to by the `CACHE_DIR` variable<sup>1</sup>) using file hashes as names (this allows us to securly identify files independently of their actual name).
+For performance reasons, thumbnails are cached (in the directory pointed to by the `CACHE_DIR` variable<sup>1</sup>) using MD5 hashes as names (this allows us to securly identify files independently of their actual name).

-The script takes two parameters: the first one tells the type of file is to be previewed, and the the second one is the file name to be previewed.
+The script takes two parameters: the first one tells the type of file to be previewed, and the the second one is the file name to be previewed.
 For example:

 ```sh
 clifmimg doc /path/to/file.docx